shgandhi/s9115hga/hw/read/2/README.md

 * (ii2) **Symbolic Execution:** The key idea here is to generalize testing by using *unknown* symbolic variables in evaluation.
 A symbolic executor collects all path conditions (eg. if clauses) and operations on symbolic variables along the path selected by a tester.
 Then these conditions are fed to a constraint solver to derive all inputs that make the program follow this path, as done in *classic constraint based testing*

-* (ii3) **Dynamic Symbolic Execution (DSE):** A dynamic symbolic executor evaluates and collects path branching conditions, updates symbolic states whenever they are changed, this is done along a path selected by executing a program for a random value.
+* (ii3) **Argument Transformation:** A dynamic symbolic executor evaluates and collects path branching conditions, updates symbolic states whenever they are changed, this is done along a path selected by executing a program for a random value.
 One of the collected path constraints is negated to describe an unexecuted path, and exploration is continued along this path.

 * (ii4) **Branch Coverage:** It is a testing metric which considers a branch in a code (eg. if statements, loops) to be covered only if it is executed both ways, i.e. the branch must have been true at least once, and false atleast once during testing.